tangledbytes/kindli/README.md

   install, i

 Flags:
-  -h, --help   help for instal
+  -h, --help   help for install

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### Network Setup

-`kindli network setup` setups the networking between Host Machine, VM and KinD Docker Network.
-Requires root access.
+`kindli network setup` setups the networking between Host Machine, given (or default) VM and KinD Docker Network inside the VM. **Requires root access**.
+It should be noted that E2E networking although can be setup with multiple VMs at once but should ideally be established with one VM at a time only (and this is the only workflow that is tested).
+This command haults and will keep the connection alive till it is terminated by pressing `CTRL+C` (SIGINT).

 ```
 $ kindli network setup -h
 setup e2e networking with cluster

 Usage:
-  kindli network [command]
+  kindli network setup [flags]

-Available Commands:
-  setup       setup e2e networking with cluster

 Flags:
-  -h, --help   help for network
+  -h, --help   help for setup

-Use "kindli network [command] --help" for more information about a command.
+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### Image Load

 `kindli image load` loads docker image from host machine into the given KinD cluster.
-If not cluster name is given then default cluster is selected,
+If cluster name is not given then default cluster is selected.
+Use `kindli docker-env --vm-name <desired-vm>` to point to the right VM.

 ```
 $ kindli image load -h